huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 of stream marks.
 Dedicated control channel are used to carry connection data, such as settings or the relative priority of queries.
-It would be completely possible to use the HTTP/QUIC mapping to carry DNS requests as HTTP queries, as specified in [@?I-D.ietf-doh-dns-over-https].
+It would be completely possible to use the HTTP/QUIC mapping to carry DNS requests as HTTP queries, as specified in [@?RFC8484].
 We are somewhat concerned that this mapping carries the overhead of HTTP into the DNS protocol, resulting in additional complexity and overhead.